UPCOMING

 Felix Art Fair / Hollywood, CA

-Panelists discussed women-led printmaking organizations active in LA from the 1970s-90s and why their political output was excluded by the broader art market.
+At this event during Felix Art Fair, panelists discussed women-led printmaking organizations active in LA from the 1970s-90s and why their political output was excluded by the broader art market.
 The panel also touched upon how discriminatory practices, such as redlining, led to the under-historicization of the work of BIPOC artists.

 PARTICIPANTS: